GaelVaroquaux/stats_in_python_tutorial/_sources/basic_statistics.txt

 .. tip::

     This page gives an introduction to statistics with Python.
 It is useful to get acquainted with data representations in Python.
-In terms of experimental psychology, the patterns demonstrated here can be applied to simple dataset that arise from psychophysics, or reaction time experiments.
-We will see how to process efficiently more complex data as produced by brain imaging in the next course.

 .. contents:: Contents
    :local: